 UCAS is the Universities and Colleges Admissions Service.
 Each year we help our students to prepare their applications for their chosen universities.
-We advise them on their selection, making sure that they choose the most suitable universities and courses.
-At the beginning of the autumn term, an assembly is held to explain UCAS and the applications procedure.
-All Students are given booklets detailing the application procedure and guidance for personal statements.
-This is followed by a UCAS talk to parents so that they are fully informed on how to best support students.
+We advise them on their selection, making sure they choose the most suitable universities and courses.
+At the beginning of the Autumn term, an assembly is held to explain UCAS and the applications procedure.
+All students are given booklets detailing the application procedure and guidance for personal statements.
+This is followed by a UCAS talk to parents so they are fully informed on how to best support students.

 In the Autumn term, an initial ‘Introduction to Oxbridge’ talk is held to explain what being a student at Oxbridge is like and what the college does to support applicants.
 In the summer term, potential applicants have one-to-one meetings with the Head of UCAS/Careers to discuss initial steps.
 This includes detailed advice on preparing personal statements and admissions tests.
 Students are given support preparing supplementary written work and mock interviews are organised in November and December.

 Most students taking the UCAT and LNAT exams will be new to aptitude tests and so they are taught strategies on how to approach the tests.
 We explain the structure and content of each test and then focus on setting plenty of practice questions.

 Students wishing to study Medicine, Dentistry, Veterinary Science and Pharmacy receive individual support throughout their studies to make sure that their application is successful.
 We also provide preparation and help with UCAT and BMAT admissions tests.
 The Medical Programme structure includes: